gunther123/Wander/README.md

  - Steven Slocum ( https://github.com/gunther123 )

 ## Technologies
-Technologies used in the making of this site include HTML, CSS, Tailwinds, DOM Manipulation, JavaScript, JQuery, Modals and API Calls.
+Technologies used in the making of this site include HTML, CSS, Tailwinds, DOM Manipulation, JavaScript, JQuery, Modals, API Calls Fontawesome 5 and SelectizeJS.

 ## License
 This website is covered under the GNU General Public License v3.0 (GNU GPLv3).
 For more details, see the attached documentation.